florianbgt/todo-app/README.md

 The app does not use https

-Use websocket to push newly created app to clients
+Use websocket to push newly created task to clients

 ### Angular